 Leaders and Teachers from the Good Land:

-Participants receive funding through the U.S. Department of Education’s Bureau of Indian Education in partnership with UWM’s Electa Quinney Institute while they work toward their initial teaching or administrator license thorough the various degree programs currently available at the UW-Milwaukee School of Education.
+Participants receive funding through the U.S. Department of Education’s Bureau of Indian Education in partnership with UWM’s Electa Quinney Institute while they work toward their initial teaching or administrator license thorough the various degree programs currently available at the UW-Milwaukee College of Community Engagement and Professions.
 Click here to learn more!